Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/coronavirus/structural_diff.md

 ## Differences in interaction energy with ACE2 between SARS and SARS-CoV-2

 The table below shows the interaction energies for each of our three regions of interest as well as the total energy of the RBD-ACE2 complex for both SARS-CoV and SARS-CoV-2.
+The overall attractive interaction energy between the RBD and ACE2 is lower for SARS-CoV-2 than for SARS-CoV, which supports previous studies that have found the SARS-CoV-2 spike protein to have higher affinity with ACE2.

 [![image-center](../assets/images/600px/NAMDEnergy2.png){: .align-center}](../assets/images/NAMDEnergy2.png)
-ACE2 interaction energies of the chimeric SARS-CoV-2 RBD and SARS-CoV RBD.
+ACE2 interaction energies of the chimeric SARS-CoV-2 RBD (left) and SARS-CoV RBD (right).
 The PDB files contain two biological assemblies, or instances, of the corresponding structure.
 The first instance includes chain A (ACE2) and chain E (RBD), and the second instance includes chain B (ACE2) and chain F (RBD).
 The overall interactive energies between the RBD and ACE2 are shown in the first two rows (green).
-Then, the individual interaction energies are shown from the loop site (yellow), hotspot 31 (red), and hotspot 353 (grey).
+Remaining rows show interaction energies for regions of interest: the loop site (yellow), hotspot 31 (red), and hotspot 353 (gray).
 Total energy is computed as the sum of electrostatic interactions and van der Waals (vdW) forces.
 {: style="font-size: medium;"}

-This table shows that the overall attractive interaction energy between the RBD and ACE2 is lower for SARS-CoV-2 than for SARS-CoV, which supports previous studies that have found the SARS-CoV-2 spike protein to have higher affinity with ACE2.

 Furthermore, all three regions of interest have a lower total energy in SARS-CoV-2 than in SARS-CoV, with hotspot 31 (red) having the greatest negative contribution.
 We now have quantitative evidence that the conformational changes in the three sites do indeed increase the binding affinity between the spike protein and ACE2.

 Nevertheless, we should be careful with making inferences about the infectiousness of SARS-CoV-2 based on these results.
-To add evidence for our case, we would need biologists to perform additional experimental work to demonstrate that the improved binding of SARS-CoV-2 translates into greater infectiousness in human cells.
+To add evidence for our case, we would need biologists to perform additional experiments.

 Another reason for our cautiousness is that proteins are not fixed objects but rather *dynamic* structures whose shape is subject to small changes over time.
 We will now transition from the static study of proteins to the field of **molecular dynamics**, in which we simulate the movement of proteins' atoms, along with their interactions as they move.